Cancer: More and more young people are becoming ill

 2024-03-27 09:49:05

 A study published in the journal BMJ Oncology found that global cancer rates in people under 50 have increased by nearly 80 percent since 1990.
 The number of cancer cases among 14- to 49-year-olds grew from 1.82 million to 3.26 million in 2019.
-A worrying trend that raises questions about the causes.
+A worrying trend that raises questions regarding the causes.

 According to the study, the number of deaths as a result of cancer has also risen sharply among those under 50.
 In 2019, more than a million people under 50 died of cancer, around 28 percent more than in 1990.
 The deadliest cancers were breast, trachea, lung, colon and stomach cancer.
 The researchers observed the greatest increase in tracheal and prostate cancer.
 However, cases of liver cancer fell.